Beginners Guide to Peace - Finding Solid Footing

 To establish the rationale for the

 First we need to determine what we know for certain.
 One thing that seems irrefutable, at least to me, is that I exist.
 To borrow from the mathematician Rene Descartes, “I think, therefore I am”.
 I cannot logically deny my own existence and I suspect you will conclude the same about yourself.
-Though we may not know why we are here or for how long, we are here now.
-Our recognition of this reality is where we begin our journey.
+Though we may not know why we are here or for how long,

 What next seems obvious is that we are each responsible for the movements of our own bodies.
 I can think of a basic action to perform and my body will do it, within reason.
 No one else seems capable of controlling my body the way I can.
 I therefore must be the owner, or possessor, of my body.
 This is the concept of Self-Ownership.
 Equally important, I cannot control any other person’s body by my thoughts.
 I therefore cannot rationally assert that I am the owner of anyone else.